 Good Samaritan Hospital, in partnership with the University of Illinois-College of Medicine at Rockford, the Urban Medicine Program at the University of Illinois-Chicago College of Medicine and the National Center for Rural Health Professions (NCRHP), has established the South Central Illinois Area Health Education Center (SCI-AHEC) in Mount Vernon, Illinois.

-SCI-AHEC serves the following counties in Illinois: Bond, Clay, Clinton, Crawford, Christian, Effingham, Fayette, Jasper, Jefferson, Lawrence, Madison, Marion, Monroe, Montgomery, Richland, Shelby, St. Clair, and Washington.
+SCI-AHEC serves the following counties in Illinois: Bond, Clinton, Effingham, Fayette, Franklin, Jackson, Jefferson, Jersey, Madison, Marion, Monroe, Perry, Randolph, St. Clair, Union, and Washington.

 It is the mission of SCI-AHEC to inspire, train, recruit and retain a diverse and broad range of health professionals to practice in rural communities, where the need is greatest.